yalimohammadi/yalimohammadi.github.io/_pages/about.md

 - **Program Committee** ACM Conference on Economics and Computation (EC) 2023
-- **Journal Reviewer** Management Science, Computational and Applied Mathematics, Annals of Applied Probability, Review of Economics Studies
+- **Journal Reviewer** Management Science,  Annals of Applied Probability, Review of Economics Studies, Computational and Applied Mathematics
 - **Conference Reviewer**  ACM Conference on Economics and Computation (2023,2022), Symposium on Discrete Algorithms (2021,2022,2023,2024), Innovations in Theoretical Computer Science (2022), World Wide Web (2022), European Symposium on Algorithms (2019, 2022), ACM Symposium on Theory of Computing (2020)